Reviewed by Katelyn Hagerty, FNP

 Serotonin, norepinephrine and dopamine are a few of the more commonly talked about neurotransmitters related to depression.

 Antidepressants treat depression by increasing levels of some of these specific chemicals in our brains.
+Curious what do antidepressants feel like?
+Our guide goes into more detail on the effects of antidepressants.

 There are a few different types of antidepressants.
 The first antidepressant approved by the Food and Drug Administration (FDA) was monoamine oxidase inhibitors (MAOIs).
 But these have fallen out of favor as newer antidepressants have hit the market, namely because MAOIs tend to have strong side effects.